As Asia frets over China, warmer welcome likely for Japan PM's push

 "Tensions are rising in the Asia-Pacific.
 I want to send a message to the world about Japan's pro-active contribution to peace based on international cooperation," Kyodo news agency quoted Abe as telling a parliamentary panel on Thursday.

-Despite harsh memories of Japan's wartime occupation of much of Southeast Asia, several countries in the region may view the message favorably because of China's increasing assertiveness.
+Despite harsh memories of Japan's wartime occupation of much of Southeast Asia, several countries in the region may view the message favourably because of China's increasing assertiveness.

 "The ASEAN countries which have disputes with China will support him," said Malcolm Cook, a senior fellow at the Institute of Southeast Asian Studies in Singapore.